shapeoko/Docs/content/zaxis.md

 If possible, attach the stepper motor by screwing in the 3 brass M3 standoffs --- use equal stacks of M3 washers to ensure the threads are well-engaged and not bottoming out.

 Tighten everything.

-###Threaded rod

-If the flexible coupler doesn't securely grip the threaded rod, wrapping the rod in some sort of metal foil or tape was suggested on the forums if the coupler does not hold it securely.

 ###Z-Axis